-The STROBE feature utilizes the high-intensity strobe LED on the front of the HX751 as a visual distress beacon.
-The default setting of the Strobe is on continuously, however this may be changed to so the LED blinks the internationally-recognized Morse Code "S.O.S." message (··· --- ···) at a rate of 5 words per minute.
+The S.O.S.
+STROBE feature utilizes the high-intensity strobe LED on the front of the HX760S as a visual distress beacon.
+When enabled, the LED blinks the internationally-recognized Morse Code "S.O.S." message (-------) at a rate of 5 words per minute.
 This can be very useful in summoning help from rescuers who may not be able to communicate with you via radio.